 The reality is that muscles are not capable of storing memory in order to repeat a movement or contraction.

 Have you ever seen the “Drive, Chip and Putt” competition the Sunday before the Masters?
 Many of us would look at those kids and think that they were born with this great talent for golf.
-The truth is that they were probably motivated, either by a PGA or LPGA pro on TV, or their father or mother to start swinging a golf club at a very young age.
-They liked it so much they started swinging a club every chance they got.
+The truth is that they were motivated, either by a PGA or LPGA pro on TV, or their father or mother to start swinging a golf club at a very young age.
+They must have liked it so much, they started swinging a club every chance they got.
 This skill was being developed through practice and repetition.
 As they got better at swinging the club, they were able to develop the individual skills like driving, chipping and putting.
+Not by muscle memory.